VenkMallikarjun/BENPPy/README.md

     new_instance.doContrasts(Contrasted,      # String denoting which contrasts to test.
 Can be either 'protein', 'ptm'or 'pathway'.
 Defaults to 'protein'. ctrl,            # Int denoting which column to use as the control group.
-Defaults to 0, meaning the first column. propagateErrors, # Bool deonting whether to propagate control group errors into experimental group errors (using square root of sum of squares) for t-statistic calculation.
+Defaults to 0, meaning the first column. propagateErrors, # Bool deonting whether to propagate control group errors into experimental group errors (using square root of sum of squares) for t-statistic calculation (Welch's t-test).
 Defualts to False.
                              UseBayesFactors  # Bool denoting whether to use Bayes Factors rather than p-values.
 Still needs testing.
 Defaults to False.
                              )